balderdashy/sails-docs/sockets.md

 # Automatic socket support
-Out of the box, Sails handles Socket.io requests the same way it handles HTTP requests-- through the Express interface.
+Out of the box, Sails.js handles Socket.io requests the same way it handles HTTP requests: through the Express interface.
 It does this by creating a fake Express request and automatically routing the socket requests to the proper controller and action.
 For instance, here is a simple controller:

 ```javascript
 // api/controllers/EchoController.js